 Cardiff Metropolitan University seeks to incorporate Community Benefits into all relevant procurement arrangements.
 An introduction to Community Benefits for suppliers may be found here

-The university upholds the principles of equality and diversity in all aspects of its operation, its direct and indirect supply chains and we expect our suppliers and contractors to adopt a similar approach to this issue and to do so in a manner consistent with the Modern Slavery Act 2015.
-The executive summary of the university's policy document on this subject states:
+The university upholds the principles of equality and diversity in all aspects of its operation, its direct and indirect supply chains and we expect our suppliers and contractors to adopt a similar approach to this issue and to do so in a manner consistent with the Modern Slavery Act 2015 and the Welsh Government's 'Ethical Employment in Supply Chains' code of conduct.

 Cardiff Metropolitan University is committed to providing a working and learning environment which is free from any form of discrimination, harassment, intimidation or victimisation on the grounds of nationality, sex, race, colour, ethnic or national origin, disability, religion, sexual orientation, age or marital status, language, social origin, political opinion, property and birth or status.
 All individuals will be treated with dignity, respect and valued for their contribution.

 Opening Doors Charter